DoSomething/gambit-groups-api/README.md

 `heroku local`

 ## API
-All API requests require the `x-gambit-group-api-key` to be set in the headers.
+All API requests require the `x-messaging-group-api-key` to be set in the headers.

 #### Create a group
 **POST** `/api/v1/group`